 - X-rays: This helps to see any injuries that may cause nerve damage.

-- Imaging tests: Other imaging tests, like CT scans or MRI, help to see any brain injury or spinal cord injury.
+- Imaging tests: Other imaging tests, such as CT scans or MRI, help to see any brain injury or spinal cord injury.

 - Myelogram: This helps to check the spinal cord and any nerve injuries.